codeysra/Interview-Questions/Java/2-Basic Questions/Collections.md

     HashSet (and LinkedHashSet) allows the insertion of null elements.
     TreeSet does not (since the comparaison will resolve in a NPE).

+### What is the difference between ArrayList and Vector?

+- Vector is thred safe, while ArrayList is not.
+- Thus, ArrayList performs better since it is not synchronized.
+- Vector is a legacy class (since it came before JDK 1.2).

 ## Concurrent Collection

 ### What is Concurrent Collections?